-This recipe for Sous Vide Chicken and Bok Choy Soup has one of my favorite herbs in it, Ginger.
+This Chicken and Bok Choy Soup has one of my favorite herbs in it, Ginger.
 Along with garlic and five-spice powder.
 Now I’m not sure if the five-spice powder is a seasoning salt mix or what, but I’m here for it.
 Sea salt, black pepper, and crushed red pepper flake are optional.
 Red pepper flakes are a nice addition if you are someone who likes some extra heat in their soup.
 For me I just want my soups to be flavorful.
 To each is one's own!
 This recipe also calls for mushrooms, organic chicken broth, and gluten-free rice noodles.
 This is right down the healthy eater's alley.

 What is Bok Choy?

-Bok Choy are a Chinese cabbage.
+Bok Choy is a Chinese cabbage.
 There are two main names for the vegetable: Pak Choi and Pok Choi.
 This name means green vegetable.
 This vegetable is a part of the mustard family.
 Bok Choy is an essential part of Asian cuisine.
 The entire vegetable is edible

 For those of us with hypothyroidism don’t be turned off by this dish, because of the Bok Choy.
 The cabbage is cooked so it will not release the enzyme Myrosinase.
 This vegetable has potassium and calcium.
 Vitamins A,C, and K. Bok Choy is low in calories with only 9 calories per cup.
 This recipe would pair nicely with my Roasted Artichoke and Mozzarella Salad for a thyroid healthy lunch!

 A green onion is needed for this recipe.
 It will require that the green and white part be separated.
 Do you like both the green and the white part of the green onion?
 I prefer just the green part of the onion.
 Comment below and let me know which one you prefer the green part, the white part, or the both.

 How Do I Chop Green Onions?